 Health care in Mexico is reasonable.
 Many combine healthcare in Mexico with traditional US based options.
 Due to it’s proximity to the border Baja residents can come to the US for more complicated needs with routine care done locally.

 I spoke with Larry French from Baja Costal Real Estate who has lived in Mexico for many years.
 He confirmed for me that he feels safe and the quality of life is excellent.
 I was really impressed with some of the condo listings I reviewed from his site.
-Linked is a sample 1,600 square foot property, oceanfront, two bedroom, two bath, in a great building with amenities for $215,000.
+Following is a sample listing – 1,600 square foot property, oceanfront, two bedroom, two bath, in a great building with amenities for $215,000.
 Homeowner fees are just $200 a month with a view that will take your breath away.

 We don’t have any affiliation with Baja Costal Real Estate.
 The information provided was just based upon doing some research for some people who were looking at different housing options to lower their cost of living, in retirement.
 After reviewing many parts of the US they asked us to expand their options.
 Their family lives in California, but they felt that they were priced out.
 They have limited resources but wanted to be close to family.
 This is an option they are definitely considering.